-During the course of the three year Registration/Diploma in Nursing, students are registered as students of the college and are entered onto the Student Nurses' Register maintained by An Bord Altranais.
+During the course of the three year Registration/Diploma in Nursing, students are registered as students of the college and are entered onto the Candidate Register maintained by An Bord Altranais.

-Applicants for admission to the Registration/Diploma in Nursing must:
+Standard applicants for admission to the Registration/Diploma in Nursing will be selected on the basis of points obtained in a single sitting of the Leaving Certificate examination and must:

-- (a) be at least 17 years of age on June 1st of the year of application - (b) have obtained in the Leaving Certificate examination a minimum grade of C3 in two higher level papers and a minimum grade of D3 in four ordinary or higher level papers in the following subjects. - English - Irish (not Foundation level Irish) - Mathematics (not Foundation level) - A Laboratory Science Subject (Biology, Physics, Chemistry, Physics & Chemistry, (joint) or Agricultural Science)
+- (a) be at least 17 years of age on June 1st of the year of application

+- (b) have obtained in the Leaving Certificate examination a minimum grade of C3 in two higher level papers and a minimum grade of D3 in four ordinary or higher level papers in the following subjects.

+- English

+- Irish (not Foundation level Irish)

+- Mathematics (not Foundation level)

-Three other subjects (may include Irish or English or a Laboratory Science subject not included already, or other subjects)
+- A Laboratory Science Subject (Biology, Physics, Chemistry, Physics & Chemistry, (joint) or Agricultural Science) - Three other subjects (may include Irish or English or a Laboratory Science subject not included already, or other subjects)

-- Have equivalent second level educational qualifications to the foregoing - (c) meet the minimum educational requirements referred to in the foregoing
+- Have equivalent second level educational qualifications to the foregoing - (c) meet the minimum educational requirements referred to in the foregoing.
+Enquiries about the methods of evaluation of results of examinations and qualifications other than the Republic of Ireland Leaving Certificate Examination should be addressed to the Admissions Office.

-The minimum educational requirements referred to in the foregoing paragraph may be accumulated over not more than two sittings of the Leaving Certificate examination or an equivalent examination.
+These minimum educational requirements may be accumulated over any number of sittings of the Leaving Certificate examination or an equivalent examination.
+However, one sitting only of the relevant examination will be counted for points purposes.